How to Merge Cells in Excel: Step by Step Tutorial

 Introduction to Microsoft Excel

 Microsoft Excel is a spreadsheet application that helps users organize, analyze, and share data.
 It is one of the most popular office software programs to date.
-The goal of Excel is to simplify analyzing and managing data in order for people to be more productive at work.
+The goal of Excel is to simplify analyzing and managing data so people to be more productive at work.
 This particular tutorial will discuss how to merge cells in Excel.
 Before proceeding to examine how to join cells in Excel, you need to have a basic working knowledge of the following terms: cells and ranges.

 What are Cells and Ranges in Excel